elkhorn-heavy/walkthroughs/overthewire/natas/level_23.md

 ## Initial Analysis

-This challenge is similar to all the other levels.
+This challenge is similar to the other levels.
 It has a `Password` input and a `Login` button.

 It also has a `View sourcecode` link that seems like a hint.